2022 Alberta Challenge Trainer Application

 We are looking for one support staff to head up the Safety Program for each of the Alberta Challenge teams through the regional camps, training camp and competition.
 Applicants should be training at a fairly competitive level with a minimum of Hockey Canada Safety Program and valid First Aid / CPR certifications.

-- Therapists will be selected and notified by the Hockey Alberta Therapist Selection Committee by December 18.
+- Therapists will be selected and notified by the Hockey Alberta Therapist Selection Committee.

 - Unsuccessful applicants will be notified by email.